helloimdomas/ai-medical-imaging-open/README.md

 All final results are pre-computed in `results/`.
 Steps 2–5 require model downloads and API keys (see `.env`).

-> **Safe re-runs:** Every script that writes output files will automatically back up any existing file with a timestamped suffix (e.g. `balanced_accuracy_20250417_143000.json`) before writing, so re-running the pipeline never silently overwrites previous results.
+> Safe re-runs: Every script that writes output files will automatically back up any existing file with a timestamped suffix before writing, so re-running the pipeline never silently overwrites previous results.

 ---